Non-overlapping codes: Abstract

 \section{Abstract}

 We say that a $q$-ary length $n$ code is \emph{non-overlapping} if the set of non-trivial prefixes of codewords and the set of non-trivial suffices of codewords are disjoint.
-(This property is often called \emph{cross-bifix-free}.)
+These codes were first studied by Levenshtein in 1964, motivated by applications in synchronisation.
+More recently these codes were independently invented (under the name \emph{cross-bifix-free} codes) by Baji\'c and Stojanovi\'c.

-Baji\'c and Stojanovi\'c were the first to consider non-overlapping codes, motivated by applications requiring fast and reliable frame synchronisation.
-Chee, Kiah, Purkayastha and Wang showed that a $q$-ary length~$n$ non-overlapping code contains at most $q^n/(2n-1)$ codewords, and gave a construction of a family of non-overlapping codes that are within a constant factor of this upper bound when $q$ is fixed.
+We provide a simple construction for a class of non-overlapping codes which has optimal cardinality whenever $n$ divides~$q$.
+Moreover, for all parameters $n$ and $q$ we show that a code from this class is close to optimal, in the sense that it has cardinality within a constant factor of an upper bound due to Levenshtein from 1970.
+Previous constructions have cardinality within a constant factor of the upper bound only when $q$ is fixed.

-We provide a simple combinatorial proof of the upper bound of Chee \emph{et al.}\ (in fact, the upper bound is improved slightly).
-The construction of Chee \emph{et al.}\ is good for small alphabet sizes, but performs much less well when the alphabet size $q$ is large compared to the length $n$ of the code.
-We provide a construction that generalises the construction of Chee \emph{et al.}\ which performs well for all parameter sizes.
-More precisely, we show that our construction provides non-overlapping codes whose cardinality is within an (absolute) constant factor of the upper bound, for all parameters $n$ and $q$.
+Chee, Kiah, Purkayastha and Wang showed that a $q$-ary length~$n$ non-overlapping code contains at most $q^n/(2n-1)$ codewords; this bound is weaker than the Levenshtein bound.
+Their proof appealed to the application in synchronisation: we provide a direct combinatorial argument to establish the bound of Chee \emph{et al}.

-We also consider codes of short length, showing that the upper bound of $q^n/(2n-1)$ is not always asymptotically tight.
-We provide a conjecture on the leading term of the cardinality of an optimal non-overlapping code when $n$ is fixed and $q\rightarrow \infty$.
+We also consider codes of short length, finding the leading term of the maximal cardinality of a non-overlapping code when $n$ is fixed and $q\rightarrow \infty$.
+The largest cardinality of non-overlapping codes of lengths~$3$ or less is determined exactly.